 The problem with cross stitching for long hours is that it can cause strain on your hands, shoulders, neck and eyes.
 There are a few precautions to take so you can keep doing your favorite hobby without hurting your body.

 Take a Break!

-Yes I know, time flies by when you’re doing your favorite hobby.
+Yes I know, time flies when you’re doing your favorite hobby.
 When working on big pieces with several colors, you might lose track of time as you see your picture taking shape.
 However, the repetitive strain on your arm can start leading to pain after a while.
 It is important to take a break and do something else every hour or so.

 Keep your Thread Length Short

-Get a Hand Brace to manage Wrist Pain
+Get a Hand Brace to Manage Wrist Pain

 Watch your Seating Posture